mlojek/lion-optimizer/README.md

 # Lion optimizer
-Implementation of LION gradient optimizer.
+Implementation of LION gradient optimizer from [this publication by Google](https://arxiv.org/pdf/2302.06675).

 ## Installation
 Use python 3.13, then run: